The Pallisers: 1 to 6

-Alice Vavasor cannot decide which man she loves - the upright but boring John Grey or the dashing but unreliable cousin George, whom she turned down once already; Glencora's love for Burgo Fitzgerald and her marriage to Plantagenet Palliser.
+Alice Vavasor cannot decide which man she loves - the upright but boring John Grey, or the dashing but unreliable cousin George, whom she has turned down once already.
+Glencora loves Burgo Fitzgerald and marries Plantagenet Palliser.
 These episodes cover more or less the ground of Trollope's first Palliser novel, Can You Forgive Her?.

 7 to 11

 The start of Phineas Finn's political career and love for Lady Laura Kennedy, then Violet Effingham.
-Just as Phineas screws up his courage to ask Lady Laura to marry him, she forestalls him by telling him she has accepted Finn's fellow parliamentarian Robert Kennedy's proposal of marriage.
+Just as Phineas screws up courage to ask Lady Laura to marry him, she forestalls him by telling him she has accepted a proposal of marriage from Finn's wealthy fellow parliamentarian Robert Kennedy.
 Finn turns to the beautiful Violet Effingham who is also pursued by her childhood sweetheart and Lady Laura's brother, Lord Chiltern.
 The Duke of Omnium courts Madame Max Goesler.
 Covers the events in the second of Trollope's Palliser novels, Phineas Finn.

 12 to 19

 The Eustace Diamonds disappear and Lizzie Eustace is embroiled in a society scandal.
 The Duke of Omnium dies and Plantagenet and Lady Glencora inherit the title.
-Phineas Finn (M.P.) is accused of the murder of a fellow M.P. and Madame Max arrives in Prague to find evidence to prove his innocence.
-Squeezes into 8 episodes the main events of Trollope's Palliser novels The Eustace Diamonds and Phineas Redux.
+Phineas Finn is accused of the murder of a fellow MP and Madame Max travels to Prague to find evidence to prove his innocence.
+Squeezes into eight episodes the main events of Trollope's Palliser novels The Eustace Diamonds and Phineas Redux.

 20 to 26

 Plantagenet Palliser becomes Prime Minister.
-Lady Glencora becomes a society hostess.
-It concludes with the death of Glencora, and the story of the marriages of the children.
+Lady Glencora intensifies her activity as a society hostess.
+The episodes conclude with the death of Glencora, and the story of the marriages of the children, both of whom select partners their father considers unsuitable.
 These episodes cover the events of the last two of Trollope's Palliser novels, The Prime Minister and The Duke's Children.